kashyapakshay/PyUserSimulation/README.md

 Statistical User Simulation models are useful for building simulations of users for testing spoken and adaptive dialogue systems when it is too expensive to run experiments with real humans.

+Also See: RNN-based User Simulation (in progress) - [Seq2Seq](https://github.com/kashyapakshay/Seq2Seq)

 The basic principle of a User Simulation is that given a system action (such as generating an instruction, providing suggestions, etc. by the dialogue system) at time *t*, *u<sub>s,t</sub>*, it predicts the action the next action a real user would perform in response at time *t + 1*,